dolthub/docs/packages/doltgres/content/reference/sql/version-control/branches.md

 ## Switch branches with the `DOLT_CHECKOUT()` procedure

-The `DOLT_CHECKOUT()` SQL procedure provides identical functionality to the `dolt checkout` command on the command line, and accepts the same arguments.
+The `DOLT_CHECKOUT()` SQL procedure provides identical functionality to the `dolt checkout` command on the Dolt command line, and accepts the same arguments.

 `SELECT DOLT_CHECKOUT('feature-branch');` switches the session to the